Junior-Devs/2020-Junior-Devs-Project/README.md

-# 2020 Junior Devs Project - the Earth Academy
+# 2020 Junior Devs Project - Earth Academy
 2020 collaboration project for members of the Junior Devs group

 ## Purpose of this project